lenra-io/lenra_cli/.github/ISSUE_TEMPLATE/task.md

 ## Ecological concerns
 What can be done to improve the ecological impact of this task ?
-- Can we minimize the data send to the network ?
+- Can we minimize the data sent to the network ?
 - Are data stored ?
 Can we minimize the amount of stored data ?
 - Is it CPU-intensive ?
 Can we reduce the CPU charge ?
 - Is it RAM-intensive ?
 Can we reduce the RAM load ?